Raising Awareness for Nerve Research

 Supporting Nerve Regeneration Research

-I plan on raising money through a variety of fundraisers held throughout the year, leading up to my first ever, IRONMAN.
-All funds raised will be donated to The Institute of Psychiatry, Psychology & Neuroscience at Kings College London through Professor Jonathon Corcoran.
-His lab specializes in a new oral drug for spinal cord injuries.
-More information can be found at https://www.kcl.ac.uk/news/new-orally-available-drug-for-spinal-cord-injury-found-to-be-safe-and-tolerable-in-healthy-participants .
+I will be raising money through a series of fundraisers held throughout the year, culminating in my first-ever IRONMAN.
+All funds raised will be donated to the Neuroregeneration Lab at UConn Health—a cutting-edge facility dedicated to developing innovative treatments for spinal cord injuries.
+More information can be found at https://health.uconn.edu/neuroregeneration-lab/.